Forthcoming

 Edited Works: Refereed Chapter Contributions

-• Park, M. Y., Jee, M. J., & Waugh B. (In Press).
+• Park, M. Y., Jee, M. J., & Waugh B. (2025).
 Korean language maintenance and shift in the English-speaking world.
 In H-S. Wang (Ed.), Sociolinguistics and Korean Language Education.
-University of California Press.
+Institute of East Asian Studies, University of California, Berkeley.

 • Park, M. Y., & Lee, H. (2023).
 COVID-19 and the construction of wuli (we): Marriage-migrant women and care discourses in South Korea.
 In M. Elwing, C. Ikuko (Eds.), The Semiotics of Disruption during COVID-19 in Asia (pp. 123 – 140).
 Leiden University Press.